Codered9/h3alth/README.md

 ## Things which were the most difficult
 - Connecting smart contract to the web app and signing the transactions with Arcana Wallet.
 - Understanding and implementing the working of Lighthouse storage.

+## Tracks that I have applied for
+- Filecoin - Top 3 Hacks and Prize Pool
+- Arcana Network - Arcana Auth Implementation and Prize Pool